 Having a huge tech department requires serious software development and staff management skills.
 Some companies are ready to make changes to this extent while others prefer a permanent software vendor.
 Businesses that operate in other industries (Hospital and Healthcare, Education, Finance, Logistics, Retail, etc.) already have their concentration.
 So, they avoid having big IT departments and find it useless to spend additional resources on IT teams.
 Hiring a remote software company or dedicated developers is a win-win solution for such companies.

 3. Companies That Want to Enhance Their Business and Open Headquarters

-It is natural that business leaders look for opportunities to get more revenues.
-Opening headquarters in the regions that have advanced IT industry with low software development rates is obviously among their interests.
+Finding remote software engineers is also critical for businesses that need to enhance their expertise.
+It is natural that business leaders look for opportunities to get more revenue.
+Opening headquarters in the regions that have advanced IT industries with low software development rates are obviously among their interests.
 They simply open headquarters in these regions and hire local employees with the local laws.

 Here is a shortlist of the most popular countries in the world that offer high-quality software development services at relatively lower prices.